 Unfortunately, this safe route leads to suppression of honest, direct communication which is so necessary for you to make good decisions.

-In this case, assertiveness skills will help you to build a base of mutual respect with your employees and business colleagues.
+In this case, assertiveness skills will help you to build a base of mutual trust and respect with your employees and business colleagues.
 These skills will provide you with the courage and confidence to initiate meaningful activities in response to this unproductive behaviour.

 The Key Assertiveness Skills You Should Have